 More often than not, customers do not convert after only one interaction with your brand.
-According to Marketo, 96% of visitors that come to your website are not ready to buy, yet 70% of those consumers are more likely to convert with retargeting.
-That’s just one example of why B2B remarketing is so important, and why the large majority of marketing agencies use this strategy.
+According to Marketo, 96% of visitors that come to your website are not ready to buy, yet 70% of those consumers are more likely to convert with remarketing.
+That’s just one example of why remarketing campaigns are so important, and why the large majority of businesses use this strategy.

 So how do you succeed in remarketing to your prospects?
 We’ll break down everything you need to know, including five strategies to help you persuade potential customers who are familiar with your brand to convert.

 Remarketing is a strategy in which a marketer re-engages with someone who has shown interest in their company but has not yet taken the desired action.
 This could take many forms, including clicking on an ad, visiting your website, opening an email, or following your page on social media.

 The strategic value of remarketing is rooted in human psychology.
 Humans need repeat exposure for a message to stick; in the same way, your customers typically need to encounter your brand multiple times before they convert.

 To interrupt and capture your customers’ attention, you first need to learn their interests and behaviors.
 They have to be compelled to keep taking the next logical step, and that requires building a case for strong relevance.
 These days, consumers expect nothing less.
 Once you have them hooked, you'll discover the top benefits of remarketing:

 Remarketing campaigns allow businesses to reach a larger audience than they would be able to through traditional marketing methods.
 This means that more potential customers can be reached, resulting in more conversions and sales.